diegonf/diegonf/README.md

 I have already taken courses in HTML, CSS, SCSS, JavaScript and ReactJS with TypeScript.

-At the moment, I'm deepening my knowledge in ReactJS throught projects and I'm studying Jest and Firebase.
+At the moment, I'm deepening my knowledge in ReactJS through projects and I'm studying Jest and Firebase.
 I'm looking for my first opportunity as a Front-End Developer. </p>

 ## 🚀💻 Technologies & Tools